(Last updated: April 19, 2017)

 installer for some reason, so always install the JDK first,

 then other stuff.)

 When you use Java's automatic updater for Windows, third-party software may be included.
 The two additional packages delivered to users are currently the Ask Toolbar and the McAfee Security Scanner.
 With Java updates (and sometimes, an install), you must specifically opt out of the additional software installations.
-You may not want to use Ask.com, but apparently it's installer delays its actions for 10 minutes or so, so that if you accidentally install it, you won't see the uninstall option show up in the control panel right away.
+You may not want to use Ask.com, but apparently its installer delays its actions for 10 minutes or so.
+So if you accidentally install it, you won't see the uninstall option show up in the control panel right away.

 The first screen-shots below are for JDK 8, but it should be similar for any JDK version.
 Note the public JRE is left to install in its default location.
 (Since the installer will adjust PATH for it, there's no reason to change the default anymore.)